 Budget Deficit History

-For most of its history, the U.S. budget deficit remained below 3 percent of GDP.
+For most of its history, the U.S. budget deficit remained below 3% of GDP.
 It exceeded that ratio to finance wars and during recessions.
 Once the wars and recessions ended, the deficit-to-GDP ratio returned to typical levels.

 An examination of the deficit by year reveals the deficit-to-GDP ratio tripled during the financial crisis.
-Part of the reason was lower economic growth.
+Part of the reason was slower economic growth.
 But part was increased spending to get growth back on track.
 Military spending also doubled to pay for the wars in Iraq and Afghanistan.

-The United States is different.
-During the 2008 financial crisis, the dollar's value strengthened by 22 percent when compared to the euro.
-That's because the dollar is a safe haven investment.
+Also during the 2008 financial crisis, the dollar's value strengthened by 22% when compared to the euro.
+Investors consider the dollar to be a safe haven investment.
 The dollar rose again in 2010 as a result of the eurozone debt crisis.
 As the dollar's value rises, interest rates fall.
 That's why U.S. legislators didn't have to worry about rising Treasury note yields, even as the debt doubled.
-As a result, high U.S. deficits added to the debt.